- What is TraceMyIP.org?

-Spain, Finland, United Kingdom, Lithuania, Italy, Denmark, Austria, Cyprus, Hungary, Romania, Estonia, Slovenia, Ireland, Slovakia, Latvia, Czech, Belgium, Sweden, France, Netherlands, Germany, Malta, Portugal, Luxembourg, Poland, Greece, Bulgaria and websites that target their content or do business with individuals that reside in European Union.
+Germany, Luxembourg, Poland, Greece, Austria, Latvia, United Kingdom, Lithuania, Czech, Belgium, Bulgaria, Hungary, Portugal, France, Finland, Denmark, Malta, Slovakia, Italy, Estonia, Romania, Cyprus, Slovenia, Spain, Netherlands, Sweden, Ireland and websites that target their content or do business with individuals that reside in European Union.
 The required cookie law solution would be to discontinue using cookies that are stored in the visitor's browser.

 - Does TraceMyIP.org affect the bandwidth usage with my website hosting provider (both ipv4 and ipv6)?

 Just like a "green car" technology approved by the US Environmental Protection Agency's, TraceMyIP.org does not substantially increase the bandwidth usage of your website hosting provider services since the actual website statistics analysis software and computer data storage is hosted on TraceMyIP.org dedicated servers.
-The entire website traffic analysis is performed by the CPU power grid available within TraceMyIP.org dedicated server computer infrastructure.
+The entire website traffic analysis and hosting of visitor tracker gadgets is performed by the CPU power grid installedl within TraceMyIP.org dedicated server computer infrastructure.
 Furthermore, by utilizing TraceMyIP.org and disabling your own website's dedicated server statistics software such as the webalizer or cpanel's awstats statistics software, it is feasible to save bandwidth and CPU processing resources, thus speeding up the website page loading.

 - Would TraceMyIP.org code trigger anti-spam and antivirus security or privacy alerts on my website visitors' computers?